Today we're sharing our best thinking and agency process on how to write a brand manifesto.

 A mission statement is intended to describe what you do day to day.
 It describes your daily operations.
 There's a great book if you want to learn more about this called Made to Stick, and it's about how to write a mission statement that doesn't suck.

 And then lastly, your values.
-These are your core principles.
-These are the drivers that at the core you genuinely believe in, the non-negotiables if you will.
+These are your "non-negotiables" (aka principles).
+These are the drivers that are at the core of what you genuinely believe in, the governing rules of how you run your business.

 There's a great book called Principles by Ray Dalio, which goes into detail on why values are so important, especially when it comes to creating meaningful work and developing meaningful relationships.